deepakajaylinux/testpage/docs/source/phpunit_pttest.rst

 Phpunit is a unit testing framework for the PHP programming language in tesingkamen.
 It is an instance of the architecture for unit testing frameworks that originated with initializes php test suite and became popular with pttest.

 It functions in two ways.
 They are init and execute.
-It is valuable to work with Ubuntu and centos.
+It is valuable to work with Ubuntu and centOS.

 Help command
 ---------------